-- 3.2.4 all other staff, including registered volunteers three Staff Governors - 3.3 one Governor to be appointed by Milton Keynes Clinical Commissioning Group (or the Integrated Care System when it is established and if they wish to continue with this practice); - 3.4 one Local Authority Governor to be appointed by Milton Keynes Council; - 3.5 three Partnership Governors to be appointed by partnership organisations; - 3.6 One representative from Milton Keynes Youth Council. (non voting) - 3.7 One representative of the University of Buckingham Medical School. - The partnership organisations that may appoint a Partnership Governor (one each) are: - 4.1 Healthwatch Milton Keynes - 4.2 Milton Keynes Business Leaders; - 4.3 any appropriate community organisation
+- 3.5 three Partnership Governors to be appointed by partnership organisations; - 3.6 One representative from Milton Keynes Youth Council. (non voting) - 3.7 One representative of the University of Buckingham Medical School. - 4 The partnership organisations that may appoint a Partnership Governor (one each) are: - 4.1 Healthwatch Milton Keynes - 4.2 Milton Keynes Business Leaders; - 4.3 any appropriate community organisation